E-Bikes & Bikes Customised to You

-As we noted above, senior citizens are one of the fastest growing demographics of bike riders, for both the health and fitness benefits and because it's a low impact exercise compared to activities that have similar benefits (i.e., jogging).
+As we noted above, senior citizens are one of the fastest-growing demographics of bike riders, for both the health and fitness benefits and because it's a low-impact exercise compared to activities that have similar benefits (i.e., jogging).
 With that being said, before purchasing a new bike, it's important that you have an idea of what your riding purpose is.
 This is an important consideration for all riders, let alone senior citizens.
 Most seniors, however, are likely to search for a bike that helps them maintain a proper posture and ride in comfort.
-For this reason, the cruiser style bike is often a go-to option.
+For this reason, a cruiser-style bike is often a go-to option.
 Cruiser bikes tend to have wider, more comfortable seats, bigger tires to help with control and balance, and other key features ideal for senior citizens.
 Cruisers are also a good all-purpose type of bike, which can suit a senior's riding goals.

 Electric vs. Conventional Cycling

 Electronic bikes might be an ideal option for senior citizens for a few reasons.
 One, you can still get a great workout on an electric bike and just use the pedal-assist feature when you get tired or need some extra oomph to get uphill.
 And two, having that electric pedal assist fallback is an ideal feature for aging adults who might get tired and need the extra help.
 Activating pedal assist is a better option than having to pull over and rest for a while.
 Manufacturers even make foldable electric bikes these days, which are as convenient as they are lightweight and portable.